NVIDIA/TensorRT/plugin/yoloNMSPlugin/README.md

 |`int`     |`box_coding`              |Coding type used for boxes (and anchors if applicable), 0 = BoxCorner, 1 = BoxCenterSize.

 Parameters marked with a `*` have a non-negligible effect on runtime latency.
 See the [Performance Tuning](#performance-tuning) section below for more details on how to set them optimally.

-## Limitations

-The `YOLO_NMS_ONNX_TRT` plugin's output may not always be sufficiently sized to capture all NMS-ed boxes.
-This is because it ignores the number of classes in the calculation of the output size (it produces an output of size `(batch_size * max_output_boxes_per_class, 3)` when in general, a tensor of size `(batch_size * max_output_boxes_per_class * num_classes, 3)`) would be required.
-This was a compromise made to keep the output size from growing uncontrollably since it lacks an attribute similar to `max_output_boxes` to control the number of output boxes globally.

-Due to this reason, please use TensorRT's inbuilt `INMSLayer` instead of the `YOLO_NMS_ONNX_TRT` plugin wherever possible.

 ## Algorithm